Pan-Slavism: Modern-day developments

 Map of the European Union and Slavic speaking countries.
 Slavic countries in the EU in royal blue, other EU countries in teal and non-EU Slavic countries in medium blue.

-The authentic idea of the unity of the Slavic people was all but gone after World War I when the maxim "Versailles and Trianon have put an end to all Slavisms".
+The authentic idea of the unity of the Slavic people was all but gone after World War I, described with the maxim "Versailles and Trianon have put an end to all Slavisms".
 During the Cold War, all Slavic peoples were in union under the dominance of the USSR, but pan-Slavism was rejected as reactionary to Communist ideals, and this unity was largely put to rest with the fall of communism in Central and Eastern Europe in the late 1980s, leading to the breakup of federal states such as Czechoslovakia and Yugoslavia.

 Varying relations between the Slavic countries exist nowadays; they range from mutual respect on equal footing and sympathy towards one another through traditional dislike and enmity, to indifference.
 No forms, other than culture and heritage oriented organizations, are currently considered forms of rapprochement among the countries with Slavic origins.
 The political parties which include Pan-Slavism as part of their program usually live on the fringe of the political spectrum, or are part of controlled and systemic opposition in Belarus, Russia and occupied territories, as part of an irredentist pan-slavist campaign by Russia.

 A political concept of Euro-Slavism evolved from the idea that European integration will solve issues of Slavic peoples and promote peace, unity and cooperation on equal terms within the European Union.
 The concept seeks to resist strong multicultural tendencies from Western Europe, the dominant position of Germany, opposes Slavophilia, and typically encourages democracy and democratic values.
 Many Euroslavists believe it is possible to unite Slavic communities without exclusion of Russia from the European cultural area, but are also opposed to Russophilia and concepts of Slavs under Russian domination and irredentism.
 It is considered a modern form of Austro-Slavist and Neo-Slavist movements.
 Their origins date back to the middle of the 19th century, being first proposed by Czech liberal politician Karel Havlíček Borovský in 1846, when it was refined into a provisional political program by Czech politician František Palacký and completed by the first President of Czechoslovakia Tomáš Garrigue Masaryk in his work New Europe: Slavic Viewpoint.

 Contemporary views

 While Pan-Slavism remains popular in moderate and extremist political circles, its popularity subsided in the public.
 After the failure of Yugoslavism and Czechoslovakism, nationalism in Slavic nations now focus on self-definition and non-ethnic relations (like Hungary and Poland).
 The Russo-Ukrainian War had a divisive role, and pro-Russian sentiment became less popular.
-Tensions also rose on the Ukrainian side, and for economic reasons Ukrainian grain exports had to be banned for a time in multiple Slavic countries such as Poland and Slovakia, after the protest of farmers in multiple European countries.
+Tensions also rose on the Ukrainian side, and for economic reasons Ukrainian grain exports were banned for a time in multiple Slavic countries such as Poland and Slovakia, after the protest of farmers in multiple European countries.